awsdocs/amazon-opensearch-service-developer-guide/doc_source/createdomain-configure-slow-logs.md

 **Example**

-The following example enables the publishing of search and index slow logs for the specified domain:
+The following example enables the publishing of search and indexing slow logs for the specified domain:

 ```
 aws opensearch update-domain-config \